microsoft/MicrosoftCloud/tutorials/Tutorial - ACS to Teams Meeting.md

     export default httpTrigger;
     ```
-1. Use a terminal window to run `func host start` in the `samples/acs-video-to-teams-meeting/server/typescript` folder to run the funcgtion.
+1. Use a terminal window to run `func host start` in the `samples/acs-video-to-teams-meeting/server/typescript` folder to run the function.
 Now that the `TeamsMeetingFunction` is ready to use, we can go ahead and call the function from the React app.

 1. Open `samples/acs-to-teams-meeting/client/react/App.tsx` file in VS Code.